 The Pancreatic Cancer Action Network (PanCAN) knows this can be difficult – chemotherapy can reduce your appetite and change the taste of even your favorite dishes.
-Plus, you may be too fatigued to cook after surgery or an infusion as well as on any day.
+Plus, you may be too tired to cook after surgery or an infusion on any day.
 That’s where meal prepping can come in handy.

 Meal prepping is the process of cooking several days’ worth of food, portioning meals and then freezing, jarring or refrigerating them for later consumption.
 Consider asking a friend or family member to help.

 5 Foods Easy to Freeze or Refrigerate

 - Pre-portioned diced fruit to use in smoothies or as a yogurt topping

 - Soups, rich broths and stews from beef and veggie to hearty chili

 - Casseroles like lasagna, macaroni and cheese, quinoa with vegetables or rice and beans